SHBT Doctoral Dissertation Guide

-Students are strongly encouraged to identify tentative DAC members and begin meeting with them as early as possible.
-Following submission of the DAC Declaration Form, students are required to hold at least one meeting per semester with their DAC.
+Students are strongly encouraged to identify tentative Dissertation Advisory Committee members and begin meeting with the Committee as early as possible.
+Following submission of the Dissertation Advisor Declaration, students are required to hold at least one meeting per semester with their DAC.
 The role of the committee is to offer advice in formulating the research.

 It is recognized that the research direction may change in the process of developing a formal dissertation proposal.
 The research topic and DAC are only considered final after the Dissertation proposal (see below) has been approved.

-[Friendly advice: Be sure to take responsibility for obtaining the necessary signatures and submitting the forms to the Division of Medical Sciences.]
+[Friendly advice: Be sure to take responsibility for obtaining the necessary signatures and submitting the forms to the SHBT Program.]

 Dissertation Proposal and Proposal Presentation

-Each student must present a dissertation proposal to their DAC and submit an approved proposal to the SHBT Student Tracking Committee by the end of the fourth year of registration.
+Each student must present a dissertation proposal to his or her DAC, and submit the approved proposal to the SHBT Student Tracking Committee, by June 1 of the fourth year of registration.

-The only exception is for students who substantially change their research focus after submitting their original Dissertation Advisor Declaration Form; in those cases the dissertation proposal must be submitted within three semesters of joining a new lab.
+The only exception is for students who substantially change their research focus after submitting their original Dissertation Advisor Declaration; in those cases the dissertation proposal must be submitted within three semesters of joining a new lab.

 The proposal should be no longer than 4500 words, excluding references.
 This is intended to help students develop their proposal-writing skills by gaining experience composing a practical proposal; the length is comparable to that required for proposals to the NIH R03 Small Research Grant Program.
 The proposal should clearly define the research problem, describe the proposed research plan, and defend the significance of the work.
 Preliminary results are not required.

-The student must formally present the written dissertation proposal before the full DAC.
+The student must formally present the written dissertation proposal before the full Dissertation Advisory Committee.

 Following the presentation, the student must correct any deficiencies in the proposal identified by the Committee, and the Committee then reviews the amended proposal.
 Once the Committee approves the proposal, the student should obtain the signatures of the DAC members on the forms described below as part of the proposal submission package.

 [Friendly advice: As a professional courtesy, be sure your committee members have a complete version of your dissertation proposal at least a week in advance of the proposal presentation.]